shrigulhane100/Handwritten-digits-classification-PyTorch/README.md

 	At this point your command line should look something like: `(deep-learning) <User>:deep-learning-v2-pytorch <user>$`.
 The `(deep-learning)` indicates that your environment has been activated, and you can proceed with further package installations.

 Sure!
-Here's the updated version that installs TensorFlow instead of PyTorch:
+Here's the updated version that installs PyTorch instead of PyTorch:

-3. Install TensorFlow; this should install the latest version of TensorFlow.
+3. Install PyTorch; this should install the latest version of PyTorch.
 - __Linux__, __Mac__, or __Windows__:
 	```
-	pip install tensorflow
+	pip install PyTorch
 	```

 Is there anything else you need help with?